Junwon/cpp_sandbox/README.md

 Make sure you always do work on a branch other than `master`.

-You can always switch branches with `git checkout <some other branc>`.
+You can always switch branches with `git checkout <some other branch>`.

+If you are done with a branch and don't wish to use it anymore, you can delete the branch with `git branch -D <the branch you want to delete>`.

 ### Workflow